6 Priorities for Every School Admissions Officer in the Competitive 2017 Market

 From here, you need to develop an action plan based on all your findings.

-This plan must be realistic and attainable.
+This plan must be realistic and attainable in a planned time frame.
 What can you reasonably ask your admissions staff, faculty and administration to follow through on consistently?

 3. The 5W2H method: A Plan of Action